comma-lab/comma-lab.github.io/_news/award_PhD_vjosa.md

 inline: true
 ---

-Congratulations to Dr Vjosa Preniqi, the very first PhD graduate of COMMA!
+Congratulations to Dr Vjosa Preniqi, the very first PhD graduate from our lab!